Week 9 AT Pillar Picture

 June 3, 2022

-Today was a stunningly beautiful day… that I barely remember.
+Today was a stunning day… that I barely remember.
 Do you ever have days where you look back at the photos in your phone and think to yourself, “Wow!
 That was a shockingly beautiful day!
 Why don’t I remember it a little better?”

 That’s exactly how I felt looking back at this day.